NelsonAraujo93/JavaScriptCapstoneModule2/README.md

 ### Usage

-Once the project is installed you only need to open the index.html file on your browser.
+Once the project is installed you only need to run the script (npm run build  ->  npm run start).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>